pingcap/docs-cn/system-variables.md

 > **Note:**
 >
-> Only the default value of `0` can be considered safe.
+> Only the default value of `OFF` can be considered safe.
 Setting `tidb_enable_noop_functions=1` might lead to unexpected behaviors in your application, because it permits TiDB to ignore certain syntax without providing an error.

+### tidb_enable_rate_limit_action

+- Scope: SESSION | GLOBAL
+- Default value: ON
+- This variable controls whether to enable the dynamic memory control feature for the operator that reads data.
+By default, this operator enables the maximum number of threads that [`tidb_disql_scan_concurrency`](/system-variables.md#tidb_distsql_scan_concurrency) allows to read data.
+When the memory usage of a single SQL statement exceeds [`tidb_mem_quota_query`](/system-variables.md#tidb_mem_quota_query) each time, the operator that reads data stops one thread.
+- When the operator that reads data has only one thread left and the memory usage of a single SQL statement continues to exceed [`tidb_mem_quota_query`](/system-variables.md#tidb_mem_quota_query), this SQL statement triggers other memory control behaviors, such as [spilling data to disk](/tidb-configuration-file.md#spilled-file-encryption-method).

 ### tidb_enable_slow_log

 - Scope: INSTANCE
-- Default value: `1`
+- Default value: ON
 - This variable is used to control whether to enable the slow log feature.
-It is enabled by default.

 ### tidb_enable_stmt_summary <span class="version-mark">New in v3.0.4</span>

 - Scope: SESSION | GLOBAL
-- Default value: 1 (the value of the default configuration file)
+- Default value: ON (the value of the default configuration file)
 - This variable is used to control whether to enable the statement summary feature.
 If enabled, SQL execution information like time consumption is recorded to the `information_schema.STATEMENTS_SUMMARY` system table to identify and troubleshoot SQL performance issues.

 ### tidb_enable_table_partition

 - Scope: SESSION | GLOBAL
-- Default value: "on"
+- Default value: ON
-- This variable is used to set whether to enable the `TABLE PARTITION` feature.
+- This variable is used to set whether to enable the `TABLE PARTITION` feature:

+    - `ON` indicates enabling Range partitioning, Hash partitioning, and Range column partitioning with one single column.
+    - `AUTO` functions the same way as `ON` does.
-    - `off` indicates disabling the `TABLE PARTITION` feature.
+    - `OFF` indicates disabling the `TABLE PARTITION` feature.
 In this case, the syntax that creates a partition table can be executed, but the table created is not a partitioned one.
-    - `on` indicates enabling the `TABLE PARTITION` feature for the supported partition types.
-Currently, it indicates enabling range partition, hash partition and range column partition with one single column.
-    - `auto` functions the same way as `on` does.

-- Currently, TiDB only supports Range partition and Hash partition.

 ### tidb_enable_telemetry <span class="version-mark">New in v4.0.2 version</span>

 - Scope: GLOBAL
-- Default value: 1
+- Default value: ON
 - This variable is used to dynamically control whether the telemetry collection in TiDB is enabled.
-By setting the value to `0`, the telemetry collection is disabled.
+By setting the value to `OFF`, the telemetry collection is disabled.
 If the [`enable-telemetry`](/tidb-configuration-file.md#enable-telemetry-new-in-v402) TiDB configuration item is set to `false` on all TiDB instances, the telemetry collection is always disabled and this system variable will not take effect.
 See [Telemetry](/telemetry.md) for details.

 ### tidb_enable_vectorized_expression <span class="version-mark">New in v4.0</span>

 - Scope: SESSION | GLOBAL
-- Default value: 1
+- Default value: ON
 - This variable is used to control whether to enable vectorized execution.

 ### tidb_enable_window_function

 - Scope: SESSION | GLOBAL
-- Default value: 1, indicating enabling the window function feature.
+- Default value: ON
 - This variable is used to control whether to enable the support for window functions.
 Note that window functions may use reserved keywords.
 This might cause SQL statements that could be executed normally cannot be parsed after upgrading TiDB.
-In this case, you can set `tidb_enable_window_function` to `0`.
+In this case, you can set `tidb_enable_window_function` to `OFF`.

 ### tidb_evolve_plan_baselines <span class="version-mark">New in v4.0</span>

 - Scope: SESSION | GLOBAL
-- Default value: off
+- Default value: OFF
 - This variable is used to control whether to enable the baseline evolution feature.
 For detailed introduction or usage , see [Baseline Evolution](/sql-plan-management.md#baseline-evolution).
 - To reduce the impact of baseline evolution on the cluster, use the following configurations:
     - Set `tidb_evolve_plan_task_max_time` to limit the maximum execution time of each execution plan.
 The default value is 600s.